Fred Trump Jr.

-Frederick Crist Trump Jr. (October 14, 1938 – September 26, 1981) was an American airplane pilot and maintenance worker.
+Frederick Crist Trump Jr. (Note: Middle name pronounced /kɹɪst/, rhyming with "fist".)
+(October 14, 1938 – September 26, 1981) was an American airplane pilot and maintenance worker.
 The eldest son of real-estate businessman Fred Trump Sr., he fell out of his father's favor and became an airline pilot instead of taking over the family business, leading to his younger brother Donald Trump taking over the business instead.
-Both Fred Trump Sr. and Donald disparaged Trump for this decision.
-By the early 1970s, he could no longer function as a pilot due to his alcoholism, a condition which also contributed to his fatal heart attack at the age of 42.
+According to his daughter Mary, both Fred Sr. and Donald disparaged Fred Jr. for this decision.
+By the early 1970s, he could no longer function as a pilot due to his alcoholism, a condition that also contributed to his fatal heart attack at the age of 42.

-Both of his children, Fred Trump III and Mary L. Trump, would eventually become vocal critics of Donald Trump and his presidency.
+Both of his children, Fred Trump III and Mary L. Trump, eventually became vocal critics of Donald Trump and his presidency.

 Early life

-Frederick Crist Trump Jr. was born on October 14, 1938, as the first son of real-estate developer Fred Trump Sr. and Mary Anne MacLeod Trump in Queens, New York City.
+Frederick Crist Trump Jr. was born on October 14, 1938, the first son of real-estate developer Fred Trump Sr. and Mary Anne MacLeod Trump in Queens, New York City.
 In 1956, Trump graduated from St. Paul's School, a college preparatory academy for boys.
-In that same year, his father, Fred Trump Sr., donated money to have the playing fields redone, which were renamed Trump Field in his honor.
+That year, his father, Fred Trump Sr., donated money to have the playing fields redone, which were renamed Trump Field in his honor.

 Trump attended Lehigh University and joined a historically Jewish fraternity, Sigma Alpha Mu, although he was not Jewish.
 (Note: Fred Jr. has been quoted, reputedly via his fraternity brothers, as saying his father was Jewish.)
-In 2018, psychoanalyst Justin A. Frank asserted that Trump joined a Jewish fraternity to rebel against his father, who was, Frank alleged, anti-Semitic.
-(In 2020, Trump's daughter, Mary, accused Fred Trump Sr. of being "quite anti-Semitic".)
+In 2018, psychoanalyst Justin A. Frank asserted that Trump joined the fraternity to rebel against his father, who Frank alleged was antisemitic.
+In 2020, Trump's daughter Mary L. Trump also asserted her grandfather was antisemitic.
 Trump became president of the fraternity and graduated with a Bachelor of Arts in business, also completing Reserve Officers' Training Corps and entering the Air National Guard as a second lieutenant.